flaneur2020/flaneur2020.github.io/content/posts/2023-02-07-spilled-hash.en.md

 ## Order By

 Understanding how to handle Spilling in Hash Aggregation makes it easy to imagine how to handle Spilling in Order By.
-If memory is running low during sorting, the currently sorted part can be written to disk, and a new buffer can be used for sorting.
-Finally, perform a multi-way merge and stream the results.
+If memory is running low during sorting, the currently sorted part can be written to disk, and a new buffer can be allocated for sorting the rest until next spill.
+Finally, it would perform a multi-way merge and output the results in a stream.

 ## References